cberenfeld/camea/README.md

 The output of the function is a list of two elements: the first element is a dataframe that has, for each study, its related estimate and standard error; the second element of the list is the aggregated causal-meta analysis estimate and its standard error.

-If "plot = TRUE" the function "causalmeta" prints a forestplot that displays the estimate of interest for each study, the aggregated causal-meta estimate and the random-effects model estimate.
+If `plot = TRUE` the function "causalmeta" prints a forestplot that displays the estimate of interest for each study and the aggregated estimate(s).
 All estimates are shown with their associated 95%-level CI.

+If `random.effects = TRUE`, the output and plot will include both the causal meta-analysis estimate and the random-effects meta-analysis estimate.

+If `log.scale = TRUE`, the meta-analysis will be performed on the logarithmic transformation of the chosen measure.

 ## How to install